LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

  * The most crucial thing about overclocking is experimentation; try different things like increasing voltage to get higher clocks or lower voltage to get lower temps and more consistent clocks.
  * Temps are important.
 GPUs should stay as cool as possible for longevity, audibility, and performance:
    * For starters, taking off your side panel can improve thermals in limited airflow scenarios; if they do, a case with more airflow will help thermals considerably.
-   * Repasting your GPU with a high-quality paste such as NT-H2, KPX, GELID GC-Extreme, or MX-4/6.
+   * Repasting your GPU with a high-quality paste such as NT-H2, KPX, GELID GC-Extreme, or MX-6.
 It’ll last a long time and has an incredible impact on temperatures.
 Spreading the paste to ensure it covers the entire die is crucial.
+   * Repadding with high-quality thermal pads such as Fujipoly Ultra Extreme (expensive), Gelid GP-Extreme, or Thermalright Extreme Odyssey helps to cool memory and is especially helpful for GDDR6X.
+Make sure you know which thickness your GPU uses or have measured it with a micrometer.

        ![image](https://cdn.discordapp.com/attachments/714879622181028032/1044770544861589505/unknown.png)
    * Deshrouding and adding fans such as Phanteks T30s, Noctua NF-A12x25s, or ARCTIC P12s are also an excellent way to improve temps as stock fans tend to be less than great.